Read the impact of the latest developments in our legal tip on the coronavirus: The latest federal decisions and their effects for SMEs

 Do I still have to pay rent?

-Can I terminate the rental contract extraordinarily due to the current situation?
+Can I give extraordinary notice of my rental agreement due to the current situation?

-In order to get out of the rental agreement quickly, you as the tenant have the usual options:
+To get out of the rental agreement quickly, you have the usual options:

-- You can find a solvent new tenant or
+- You can search for a solvent new tenant or

-I am giving up my apartment or business premises at the end of the month, but I do not wish to participate in the handover due to the risk of infection.
+I will give up my apartment or business premises at the end of the month.
+However, I do not want to be present for the handover because of the risk of infection.
 What can I do?

-If you have concerns about handing over your home or business premises in person, we advise you to inform the landlord of your concerns.
-Ask the landlord to allow you to return the keys by registered mail.
-The landlord can then take possession of the rented property alone.
-In order to avoid later discussions about tenant damage, we advise you to document the condition of the apartment well beforehand – possibly with photos.
+If you have concerns about handing over the apartment or business premises in person, we advise notifying your landlord of your concerns in writing.
+Ask them whether you can return the keys by registered mail.
+The landlord can then complete the acceptance of the rental property by themselves.
+To avoid subsequent discussions regarding tenant-caused damage, we recommend documenting the condition of the apartment beforehand – possibly also with photos.

-Does a possible rent reduction also apply to my private apartment?
+Do rent reductions also apply to my private apartment?